It’s time to learn what separates those who successfully lose weight (and keep it off) with those who don’t.

 And then start spending time around people who are stronger, healthier, happier, and more successful than you.
 And do what they do.

-- Use 20 seconds of courage to strike up a conversation with someone at the gym on how to do a certain exercise, and make plans to train together the next day.
+- Use 20 seconds of courage to strike up a conversation with someone at the bicycle shop and make plans to go bike ride together.

-- Join a running club at work, or start a running club if one doesn’t exist yet.
+- Join a running club at work, or start a running club if one doesn’t exist yet (when it’s safe to do so).

-- If you don’t have people in real life cheering them on, find an online group that pushes them to be better.
+- If you don’t have people in real life cheering you on, find an online group that pushes you to be better.

 Phew!
 Okay, let’s see how many of these you can actually check off: